National Institute of Tourism and Hospitality Management

 The National Institute of Tourism and Hospitality Management is an Indian hospitality university.

 The campus is located on a 30-acre expanse.
-It is located in the Business and Education hub in Gachibowli of Hyderabad with a built-up area of about 2 lakh square-foot in multiple blocks.
+It is located in the Business and Education hub in Gachibowli of Hyderabad, with a built-up area of about 2 lakh square feet in multiple blocks.

 History

-It began academic operations in October 2004.
-It was formally inaugurated by Indian National Congress President Sonia Gandhi on 16 March 2005.
-It was established under the provisions of Andhra Pradesh Societies Registration Act - 2001.
+It began academic operations in October 2004 and was formally inaugurated by Indian National Congress President Sonia Gandhi on 16 March 2005.
+It was established under the provisions of the Andhra Pradesh Societies Registration Act—2001.

 Neighborhood

 The Institute is modeled on institutions like Indian Institute of Technology and Indian Institute of Manufacturing and internationally like Harvard Business School and Cornell University.

 Campus

-The campus is seated on 30-acres of green area, with a small lake covering the front of the campus.
-The project was designed by M/s Upal Ghosh Associates, New Delhi and executed by Telangana Tourism Development Corporation.
+The campus is on a green area, with a small lake in front of it.
+Sri.
+Zendage Hanumant Kondiba, IAS, is the current Director of NITHM, while Smt.
+Smita Sabharwal, IAS, serves as the Chairperson of NITHM.